Aharna

 What this shift means for enterprises

-For enterprises ready to move beyond pilots, the path is straightforward:
+For enterprises ready to move beyond pilots:

-1. First, start with single-source RAG in high-value workflows
+1. First, start with single-source RAG in high-value workflows at Level 2 autonomy

 2. Next, build governance and observability infrastructure for safe production deployment

-DronaHQ’s AI agent builder is designed for production deployments.
+DronaHQ’s AI agent builder is designed for production RAG deployments.
 Teams can connect retrieval agents to existing document stores, vector databases, knowledge bases, and internal systems without rebuilding infrastructure.
-This makes it easier to pilot one high-value workflow, measure hallucination reduction, and scale gradually with built-in governance.
+Built-in autonomy controls let you define decision thresholds, escalation rules, and human-in-the-loop checkpoints.

 Copyright © Deltecs Infotech Pvt Ltd. All Rights Reserved